 The Negative File subseries originally contained sub-subseries "A" roll numbers covering the 1968 campaign and sub-series "B", for "biographical", which were determined to be personal and returnable (restriction code "G" under the Presidential Recordings and Materials Preservation Act of 1974) and returned to the estate of the former President.

 Arranged in four subseries.
 The Negative File subseries is arranged in five sub-subseries: non-prefixed numeric subseries, series "A", series "B", series "D", and series "E".
 Arranged thereunder numerically by roll number, starting with 0001.
 The Master Print File subseries is arranged by general subject category.
 The Transparency File is arranged in rolls in order of photographic assignment.
 The Master Contact Sheet file is arranged by roll number.

 A small sample of the collection is described and some electronic copies are available in the National Archives and Record Administration's National Archives Catalog database.

 The Finding Aids for this collection include:

-- an electronic finding aid containing descriptions of all film rolls and select film roll sub-sections
+- a PDF Finding Aid containing descriptions of all film rolls and select film roll sub-sections

 - contact sheet binders corresponding to nearly all film rolls